 If you need a little extra help with insertion, we recommend water based lubricant like Sliquid, which we carry in our store.

 You will find the most comfortable position of your MeLuna menstrual cup over time.
 Some women prefer to position it very close to their cervix, others prefer to place the cup closer to the vaginal entrance.
 MeLuna menstrual cups should not be inserted too shallow or close to the vaginal entrance because this could cause discomfort when sitting down.

 Folding Techniques for Menstrual Cups

-For insertion into the vagina fold the MeLuna.
+You will fold your cup to insert it comfortably into the vagina.
 We are showing here three examples of possible folds.
 There are also quite a few other ways to fold a menstrual cup.
-Regardless of fold style one thing to keep in mind is that insertion will be more comfortable and effective if there is still some air remaining in the MeLuna -otherwise the suction from the seal created may be too strong and uncomfortable.
-MeLuna can unfold just fine if sufficient air is present.
+Regardless of fold style one thing to keep in mind is that insertion will be more comfortable and effective, if there is still some air remaining in the MeLuna -otherwise the suction from the seal created may be too strong and uncomfortable.
+MeLuna and other cups can unfold just fine, if sufficient air is present.

 An easy way.
 Press the MeLuna flat and then put both sides together.

 Punch down folding

 This is slightly more sophisticated folding technique.
 Press the edge of the MeLuna to a point with the thumb down (and inside).
 The major advantage of this method: It leaves of air inside the MeLuna.
 As a result, they can unfold better after insertion.